Anti-social behaviour by children

-Part 13 of the Criminal Justice Act 2006 introduced new provisions within the criminal law for dealing with anti-social behaviour by children who are between 12-18 years of age.
-The provisions became law on 1 March 2007.
-These new powers allow the Gardaí to deal with such anti-social behaviour in a number of ways including:
+Part 13 of the Criminal Justice Act 2006 introduced provisions within the criminal law for dealing with anti-social behaviour by children who are between 12 and 18 years old.
+These powers allow the Garda Síochána to deal with such anti-social behaviour in a number of ways including:

 All of these provisions are designed to allow the Gardaí to deal effectively with anti-social behaviour while keeping the child out of the criminal justice system.

 A child’s behaviour to someone who does not live with them is anti-social if it causes or, in the circumstances, is likly to cause them:

 - Significant or persistent alarm, distress, fear or intimidation or

 - Significant or persistent impairment of their use or enjoyment of their property